Tactyc Content Center

 While it might be tempting to assume we the fund should sell the position at the prevailing valuation, this approach might now always be adequate as this might end up diluting the fund's IRR.

 By realizing liquidity today, the fund is giving up on a higher potential exit later on - and trading off future proceeds for cash today.
-This is a classic time value of money problem.
+This is a classic problem.
 The resulting liquidity from the partial could be put to work into new investments (especially if the fund is recycling exits) to realize even greater returns for the fund.

 To ensure the partial sale is accretive, the resulting cash flows from a partial sale today should result in at least the same IRR as holding the entire investment.